How ‘Light My Fire’ and Jim Morrison Ignited Ukraine’s ’90s Youth

 Fire, Water, and Organ Solos

-The early ’90s in a young and promising Eastern European country—the largest by size in the region.
-Around them, stark contrasts: the euphoria of sudden freedom alternated with mild chaos and confusion.
+The early ’90s in a young and promising Eastern European country—the largest in the region—were full of stark contrasts.
 Colorful dreams of a bright future clashed with the grayness of everyday life and the looming threat of poverty.
-The first “threads” from Polish and Yugoslav markets stood out against the dull Soviet clothing and “Kravchuchkas” (small Soviet cars) just beginning to circulate.
+The first “threads” from Polish and Yugoslav markets stood out against dull Soviet clothing and “Kravchuchkas” (small Soviet cars) just beginning to circulate.

-The streets played host to their own exotic and mostly colorful spectacle, sometimes resembling a peripheral carnival: representatives of subcultural circles—young, mostly unemployed citizens of the new country with long, often unkempt hair—tried to avoid crossing paths with those who sported shaved heads and wore the strictest, toughest styles.
+The streets staged their own exotic, mostly colorful spectacle, sometimes resembling a peripheral carnival: representatives of subcultural circles—young, mostly unemployed citizens of the new country with long, often unkempt hair—tried to avoid crossing paths with those who sported shaved heads and wore the strictest, toughest styles.
 Among the first to gain admiration were Kurt Cobain and Jim Morrison.
-While the ideology of the American band Nirvana’s frontman was somewhat clear—the grunge aesthetic he championed was timely among young rebels—where did these “flower children” in jeans ripped at the knees come from on the pragmatic and far from romantic streets of Ukrainian cities in the ’90s, long before it became a trend?
+While Nirvana frontman Kurt Cobain’s stance was clear—the grunge aesthetic fit rebellious youth—where did these “flower children” in knee-ripped jeans come from on the pragmatic, unromantic streets of Ukrainian cities in the ’90s, long before it became a trend?

 The Doors and Jim Morrison in Vyshyvanka

-One of the main reasons was the 1991 Oliver Stone film The Doors, starring Val Kilmer as Jim Morrison.
-It is considered one of the best American biopics, and Kilmer, as even members of The Doors admitted, bore a “creepy” resemblance to Morrison and, most interestingly, performed all the vocal parts himself so convincingly that former bandmates didn’t immediately realize it wasn’t Jim singing.
+One major reason was Oliver Stone’s 1991 film The Doors, starring Val Kilmer as Jim Morrison.
+Many consider it one of the best American biopics, and Kilmer—as even members of The Doors admitted—bore a “creepy” resemblance to Morrison and performed all the vocal parts himself so convincingly that former bandmates didn’t immediately realize it wasn’t Jim singing.

 The Doors “Light My Fire”